goodshuffle/goodshuffle-developer-site/content/docs/customization/faq.md

 By [changing the size attribute](https://help.goodshuffle.com/en/articles/4973497-how-do-i-change-how-many-items-appear-in-a-list-of-items).

 ## Can I change the order of items on my Wishlist?
 No, that's not a feature we offer at this time.
-[Learn more here.](https://help.goodshuffle.com/en/articles/4973549-can-i-change-the-order-of-items-on-my-wishlist)

 ## How does the Wishlist impact SEO (Search Engine Optimization)?